camunda/camunda-docs/docs/apis-tools/java-client/job-worker.md

 }
 ```

-This will configure the job worker to open a long living stream between itself and a gateway, through which activated jobs will be pushed. **If the stream is closed for any reason - e.g. the gateway crashed, there is a temporary network issue, etc. - it is automatically recreated.**
+This configures the job worker to open a long-living stream between itself and a gateway, through which activated jobs will be pushed. **If the stream is closed for any reason - e.g. the gateway crashed, there is a temporary network issue, etc. - it is automatically recreated.**

 :::note
-It's also possible to set an overall timeout - so called `streamTimeout` - which will ensure the underlying long-living stream is refreshed once the timeout is reached.
-This is useful to trigger load balancing of your workers over time, instead of having workers pinned to the same gateway.
+It's also possible to set an overall timeout - so called `streamTimeout` - which ensures the underlying long-living stream is refreshed once the timeout is reached.
+This is useful to trigger load balancing of your workers overtime, instead of having workers pinned to the same gateway.
 :::

 #### Backfilling

-Even with streaming enabled, job workers will still occasionally poll the cluster for jobs.
-Due to implementation constraints, when a job is made activate-able, it will be pushed out only if there exists a stream for it - if not, then it remains untouched.
-Even if a stream is created afterwards, it will remain untouched.
+Even with streaming enabled, job workers still occasionally poll the cluster for jobs.
+Due to implementation constraints, when a job is made activate-able, it is pushed out only if there exists a stream for it; if not, it remains untouched.
+Even if a stream is created afterwards, it remains untouched.
 However, if a stream exists, then streaming is always prioritized over polling.

-This ensures that, over time, polling should not activate any new jobs, and the worker will back off and poll less often as long as it receives empty responses.
+This ensures polling should not activate any new jobs, and the worker will back off and poll less often as long as it receives empty responses overtime.

 ### Caveats